Peter III of Aragon: War of the Sicilian Vespers

 In 1266, Charles I of Naples, with the approval of Pope Clement IV, invaded the Kingdom of Sicily, governed by the house of Hohenstaufen, which was the house of Peter's wife, Constance II of Sicily, daughter of Manfred of Sicily and rightful heir to the throne of Sicily after the deaths of her father and cousin Conradin fighting against Charles's invading forces.
 This made Peter the heir of Manfred of Sicily in right of his wife.

 The Italian physician John of Procida acted on behalf of Peter in Sicily.
 John had fled to Aragon after Charles' success at the Battle of Tagliacozzo.
 John travelled to Sicily to stir up the discontents in favour of Peter and thence to Constantinople to procure the support of Michael VIII Palaiologos.
 Michael refused to aid the Aragonese king without papal approval, and so John voyaged to Rome and there gained the consent of Pope Nicholas III, who feared the ascent of Charles in the Mezzogiorno.
 John then returned to Barcelona but the Pope died, to be replaced by Pope Martin IV, a Frenchman and a staunch ally of Charles and the Anjou dynasty.
 This set the stage for the upcoming conflict.

 Constance thus claimed to her father's throne, supported by her husband, but the claim was fruitless, as Charles was supported by the Papacy and his power remained stronger.
-The election of a new Pope Nicholas III in 1277 gave the King of Aragon a glimpse of hope, but Nicholas somehow died in 1280 and a pro-French Pope Martin IV dissipated hopes.
+The election of a new Pope Nicholas III in 1277 gave the King of Aragon a glimpse of hope, but Nicholas died in 1280 and a pro-French Pope Martin IV dissipated hopes.

 Peter nevertheless had begun making strategic alliances with his neighbouring monarchs.
 Peter made his brother James II of Majorca sign the treaty of Perpignan in 1279, in which he recognized the Kingdom of Majorca as a feudal kingdom of Peter III (making the Crown of Aragon an indissoluble unity).
 Peter pressed his advantage and by February 1283 had taken most of the Calabrian coastline.
 Charles, perhaps feeling desperate, sent letters to Peter demanding they resolve the conflict by personal combat.
 Peter accepted and Charles returned to France to arrange the duel.
 Both kings chose six knights to settle on places and dates, and a duel was scheduled for 1 June at Bordeaux.
 A hundred knights would accompany each side and Edward I of England would adjudge the contest; the English king, heeding the pope, however, refused to take part.
 Peter left John of Procida in charge of Sicily and returned via his own kingdom to Bordeaux, which he entered in disguise to evade a suspected French ambush.
 Needless to say, no combat ever took place and Peter returned to find a very turbulent Aragon.